 How about if I am an international student or will be living abroad for a time?

 We recommend using DUO Mobile for authenticating to Two-Step Login.
 Keep in mind Google Play Store might not be available in some regions, so plan ahead.
-If you intend to buy a local SIM card at your destination for an existing Android device, be sure you have Duo Mobile installed prior to departure.
+If you intend to buy a local SIM card at your destination for an existing Android device, be sure you have DUO Mobile installed prior to departure.

 Enrolling in Two-Step Login